-- Press (Directory), and then press one of the following: - 1 for the IC directory. - 2 for the Outside directory. - 3 for the Feature directory. - Press the dialpad buttons to enter (up to 20) characters.
-See the table on page 32 for dialpad button character descriptions. - 3.
-Press ▲ (Up) or ➤ (Down) to scroll through the entries.
+- 1. Dial 307, and then press one of the following: - 1 for the IC directory. - 2 for the Outside directory. - 3 for the Feature directory. - The Directory menu button (IC, OUTSIDE, or FEATURE-5340 IP Phones only). - Press the dialpad buttons to enter (up to 20) characters.
+See the table on page 41 for dialpad button character descriptions. - Press (Up) or (Down) or the >> (Next) or << (Previous) menu buttons (5340 IP Phones only) to scroll through the entries.

-NOTE The IC directory may display two similar entries, one without an asterisk and one with an asterisk.
-The entry without an asterisk is the primary extension-the entry with an asterisk is a secondary extension.
+The IC directory may display two similar entries, one without an asterisk and one with an asterisk.
+The entry without an asterisk is the primary extension.
+The entry with an asterisk is a secondary extension.

-4. Press # while the display shows the entry to dial a number or activate a feature code.
+4. Press # (or the menu button next to the entry [5340 IP Phones only]) while the display shows the entry to dial a number or activate a feature code.